rehlingera/liri-node-app/README.md

     ![Step 3 D](https://github.com/rehlingera/liri-node-app/blob/master/assets/Step3d.PNG "Step 3 D")
     * `do-what-it-says`: This command will run a random command stored in the "random.txt" file and display its result.

-4. On the same line, type your artist, band, song or movie.
-Names with spaces should be enclosed in double quotes (`"The Dear Hunter"` or `"The Godfather"`).
-This is allowed, but not necessary, for single word inputs.
+4. On the same line, type your artist, band, song or movie and press Enter.
+The Liri Bot will execute its search and bring back your results.
+At the same time, your command, search term and result will be saved in the "log.txt" file.

 ## Examples